bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

 # DB Layer

 - Shove data into the database
-- Simple dataflow model:
+- Where to write and validate?
   - App layer does all writes
   - DB layer rejects writes that that violate constraints
 - Migrate with SQL files
 - Generate Go -> SQL functions with [sqlc.dev](https://sqlc.dev)
 - Generate markdown docs with [k1LoW/tbls: tbls is a CI-Friendly tool to document a database, written in Go.](https://github.com/k1LoW/tbls)

-# Main Tables
+## Main Tables